nus-cs1010/2324-s1/docs/vim-setup.md

 CS1010 provides a minimal set of vim extensions by default for your labs and practical exams.
 See the article on [vim plugins](vim-plugins.md) for details.

 Additional vim extensions are installed under `~/.vim`.
-To install this "official" CS1010 vim extensions, you can copy the `.vim` from cs1010's home directory to your home directory.
+To install these "official" CS1010 vim extensions, you can copy the `.vim` from cs1010's home directory to your home directory.
 On the PE host, run:

 ```Bash
 mkdir -p ~/.vim